openshift-s2i/s2i-aspnet/README.md

 # Versions

-ASP.NET versions currently supported are:
+ASP.NET Core versions currently supported are:

-* ASP.NET 5
+* ASP.NET Core 1.0.0 RC2+

-We are using the official docker image from Microsoft as the base (http://docs.asp.net/en/latest/getting-started/installing-on-linux.html#id9)
+We are using the official docker image from Microsoft as the base (https://github.com/dotnet/dotnet-docker)

 # Demo Application

-A sample ASP.NET application is available to demonstrate the the functionality of this S2I builder.
+A sample ASP.NET Core application is available to demonstrate the the functionality of this S2I builder.
 Full instructions can be found at the following location:

 [https://github.com/openshift-s2i/s2i-aspnet-example](https://github.com/openshift-s2i/s2i-aspnet-example)